SMAC-Group/gmwmx/README.md

 ## License

-The license this source code is released under is the GNU AFFERO GENERAL PUBLIC LICENSE (AGPL) v3.0.
+This source code is released under is the GNU AFFERO GENERAL PUBLIC LICENSE (AGPL) v3.0.

 ## References